Analysing the Favourites

-Kazakhstan won’t fear Great Britain, with or without Andy Murray.
+Kazakhstan won’t get intimidated, with or without Andy Murray.
 Netherlands complete Group E, with the Dutch side arguably the weakest in the tournament.
-Even if Kazakhstan lose to GB, they could perform strongly enough across their two ties to qualify as one of the two best runners-up.
+Even if Kazakhstan lose, they could perform strongly enough across their two ties to qualify as one of the two best runners-up.

 Comparing Odds and Player Rankings

 The player ranking stats are taken from the ATP Live Race as of October 18, which only counts ranking points accumulated this season.
 These stats indicate that Spain’s status as favourites is deserved, and that Kazakhstan have the best chance of the outsiders.
 The graph also suggests that Russia, Argentina, Canada and Italy should have shorter prices in the outright market, based solely on the strength of their singles players.

 These stats don’t tell the whole story, though – stats never do.
 Colombia have the weakest singles options, but in Cabal and Farah, they have the two best doubles players in the world.
 However, doubles rankings are less useful for Davis Cup predictions.
 Many of the world’s best singles players only sporadically play doubles, but many of them will do so in Spain.
 Also, there is no guarantee that the players referenced above will make it to Spain.
 Japan’s Nishikori boosts their average ranking, but he may miss out through injury.